mks-nerd/test_2023_05_24/README.md

    - User actions must be either "Start" or "End".
 The utility will discard Any action other than these two values.

 2. Timestamp Validation
-   - The utility validates timestamps to ensure they are in a valid time format.
+   - Validates timestamps to ensure they are in a valid time format.
 If a timestamp is not a valid time, it will be discarded by the utility.

 3. Username Validation
-   - No validation is currently performed on the username.
-It is assumed that the username provided is valid and does not require any specific format or restrictions.
+   - Validates the given username string to ensure it consists of alphanumeric characters with no specific length criteria.